matterport/showcase-sdk/docs/events.md

 # Events

-<div class="admonition note">The 3D Showcase SDK is actively in development.
+<div class="note">The 3D Showcase SDK is actively in development.
 Details are subject to change.
 Email <a href="mailto:developers@matterport.com">developers@matterport.com</a> with any questions.</div>